-1. Any item that has a risk rating of Red or Amber in section 2 above - the right-hand risk rating column needs to be addressed in this action plan.
+- 1. Any item that has a risk rating of Red or Amber in section 2 above the right-hand risk rating column needs to be addressed in this action plan.
 When you have completed this section, then decide and complete the box on page 2 that confirms when you will review this whole assessment.
 When you then review the assessment: 1. clear the review date box and 2.
 Move all the controls in the action plan section up into the main section to show they are now incorporated into what you do.
-Now reassess and see if you can decrease the risk rating conclusions?
+Now reassess and see if you can decrease the risk rating conclusions? - 2.
+When an item can be removed altogether (e.g. a dangerous staircase is removed) it can be deleted from section 2 but there must be a historic evidence trail (see point 4) - 3.
+Some items are so high hazard that they will never be reduced to a risk rating lower than Medium these must be kept in the action plan but can be marked as addressed and all being done that is reasonably practicable.

-SKA DS Risk Assessment: School operation from 1 September 2020 Issue 2.0 1/08/20 Page 46 of 49 , , 0
+SKA DS Risk Assessment: School operation from 1 September 2020 Issue 3.0 1/08/20 Page 57 of 60 =/ 00/ =0